JuliaDebug/Cthulhu.jl/README.md

 [Watch on YouTube](https://www.youtube.com/watch?v=qf9oA09wxXY)
 [![Click to watch video](https://img.youtube.com/vi/qf9oA09wxXY/0.jpg)](https://www.youtube.com/watch?v=qf9oA09wxXY)

-The version of Cthulu in the demo is a little outdated, without the newest features, but largely it has not changed too much.
+The version of Cthulhu in the demo is a little outdated, without the newest features, but largely it has not changed too much.

 ## Usage: descend